Compare Leading PDQ Card Machine Providers for Small Businesses

 The mobile card machine is ideal for tradesmen, delivery businesses, pop up store owners, and any business that needs to take payments on the road.
 Mobile card machines are fast, secure, and provide companies with a flexible way to accept card payments.
 They allow businesses to accept payments anywhere with 3G coverage or WiFi.

 Benefits of a mobile card machine

-The portable card machine is the perfect solution for pubs, cafes and restaurants.
-The portable card machine terminal can work within 100 metres of its base.
-The device connects via Bluetooth and allows business owners to take the terminal to a customers to take payments.
+The portable card machine is the perfect solution for pubs, cafes, and restaurants.
+Portable card terminals can work up to 100 metres from their base.
+The device connects via Bluetooth and allows business owners to take the credit card terminal to customers to receive payments.

-Benefits of a portable card machine for small businesses
+Benefits of a portable credit card machine for small businesses

-Countertop card machines operates from a fixed location so are therefore less flexible than the mobile and portable card machine.
-It is widely used by retailers, small supermarkets and shopping outlets to take credit card payments.
+Countertop card machines operate from a fixed location and are therefore less flexible than mobile and portable card machines.
+It is widely used by retailers, restaurants, supermarkets, and shopping outlets to take credit card payments.
 The card machine must be connected to an internet connection or a telephone line to work.
-It is a cost-effective solution for businesses that take payments from a fixed premise such as a shop counter.
+It is a cost-effective solution for businesses that take payments from a fixed premise, such as a shop counter.